0xgioser/Polygon-Improvement-Proposals-1/README.md

 **Before you initiate a pull request**, please read the [PIP-1](https://github.com/hrook1/Polygon-Improvement-Proposals/blob/main/PIPs/PIP%20-1%20.md) process document.
 Ideas should be thoroughly discussed on the [Polygon Forum](https://forum.polygon.technology/) first.

-This repository tracks ongoing improvements to Ethereum.
+This repository tracks ongoing improvements to Polygon.
 It contains:

 - The [process document](https://forum.polygon.technology/) that governs how protocols are published here